 Red Savina Review (RSR) features authentic work of poetry, fiction and creative nonfiction.
 Some of our contributors have been published in places such as Best American Essays, Glimmer Train, Georgia Review, Greensboro Review,McSweeney’s, North American Review, Orion and Poetry.
 For others, RSR is the place of their first publication.

-Now reading submissions for our SPRING 2018 issue on any topic.
+Now reading submissions for our FALL 2018 issue on any topic.

 Thank you for considering Red Savina Review as a home for your art.
 RSR looks forward to reading your original poems, short stories and creative nonfiction.
 Aesthetic schools are of little concern to us; what matters is that the poem, story or essay presents an authentic investigation into the concept of identity and how it constitutes human experience.
 Please read our Mission Statement before submitting.
 We are an online publication with kindle, PDF and ISSUU reading options.

 Our reading periods are year round.
 Send us only your very best work.
 This is a highly competitive field.
 Our only criterion is quality.We take each submission seriously and look forward to reading your work.

 Our policy: anyone 18 years of age and over may submit to the Red Savina Review.
 Please read to the bottom of the page before submitting!